 A fund drive to finance a new Sanctuary was begun in 1989.
-On Miracle Sunday, May 14, 1989, over $60,000 was raised!
+On “Miracle Sunday,” May 14, 1989, over $60,000 was raised!
 On March 8, 1992, ground was broken for the 350-seat sanctuary and the first service was held in the new (and present) sanctuary on Palm Sunday, April 4, 1993.
 Faith’s congregation grew to nearly 550 members by 2000.
-Along with church programs, percentage giving to general mission continued to increase, reaching 21.5% in 1993.
+Along with church programs, the percentage of monies given to general mission also continued to increase, reaching 21.5% of the budget in 1993.
 Participation in local mission activities flourished.

 By late 2006, nearly 200 members of Faith’s community were participating in Life Groups— small groups meeting regularly to grow in their faith in Christ.
 In 2008 the members of the church reached out to the community by performing a weekend of service activities, called Compassion Weekend.
 Over 300 church and community members participated.
 Faith also opened its doors to another congregation, Korean Vision Church, which began meeting on Sunday afternoons in Faith’s sanctuary.

 In March 2010 Faith sent a Vision Team to Ethiopia to explore and entertain the possibility of a long-term partnership with the Abaya Area Development Project through World Vision.
 Through this partnership, the Faith family now sponsors more than 100 children from the Abaya area.
 And thanks to the pledges from Faith members and several large and generous donations, Faith has helped the Abaya community to build a water project that provides accessible fresh water for more than 5,000 people and also to build classrooms in a school for 80 children.